 The answer is "yes," - but their price will probably rise, and their shelf life will be lower.

-- There are manufacturers (usually small ones) that produce quality food only from mainly natural products.
+- Some manufacturers (usually small ones) produce quality food only from natural products.
 The problem is that these products are much more expensive than industrial ones, and their shelf life is shorter.

 - As long as regulators do not enforce reader-friendly labeling of the food products, the food industry has no incentive to move to healthier products. (which will be much more expensive and with a shorter shelf life.)